Self-care in general has transformed a lot over the years.

 Even just an hour or two can really make a difference for someone.

-Find nature-inspired activities – Introverts also tend to enjoy time outdoor…again in a quiet and peaceful environment.
+2. Find nature-inspired activities – Introverts also tend to enjoy time outdoors…again in a quiet and peaceful environment.

 Try to find some activities you can participate in that will encourage you to spend more time outside.